johnjago/johnjago.com/src/blog/content/about.md

 I have significant experience in the JavaScript ecosystem (Node.js, TypeScript, Deno) and have been using Go lately.
 I love digging into layers of abstraction to understand how things work, then using that understanding to build products that people love.

-On the side, I contribute to programming languages, most recently the [V language](https://vlang.io/), hoping to improve the way we write software.
+On the side, I contribute to the field of programming languages, hoping to improve the way we write software.
+If you're looking for a fun introduction to the theoretical side, check out this [short paper on lambda calculus](http://www.inf.fu-berlin.de/lehre/WS03/alpi/lambda.pdf).

 If you'd like to talk, don't hesitate to reach out!
 I enjoy meeting new people.